DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-07-31-android-udacity-capstone.md

 ## SearchProvider
 All of the Google apps come with beautiful looking search bars, which show suggested/recent queries.
-Its not straight forward to implement such for our app.
+I wasn't able to find out-the-box pretty looking search bar for this.
-Related [Google article](https://developer.android.com/guide/.../search/adding-recent-query-suggestions.html) details the steps, though I couldn't get it to look as good due to time constraints.
+Related [Google article](https://developer.android.com/guide/.../search/adding-recent-query-suggestions.html) details the steps.
+It works, though I couldn't get it to look as good due to time constraints.

 ## Libraries
 - Retrofit: Probably a gold standard for REST calls.
 - Glide: To download, cache and load image into Views.
-- Like button: Animated like button similar to Twitter's.
+- Like button: Animated 'like' button similar to Twitter's.

 ## Google Identity
 I used [Google's Identity](https://developers.google.com/identity/sign-in/android/start-integrating) support to retrieve user's email id.